The unexpected and rapid changes caused by divorce papers

 Divorce is emotionally challenging for all men.
-Unfortunately, some men experience so much guilt and despair about divorce that they give into every demand made by their wives or her attorney, no matter how ridiculous.
+Unfortunately, some men experience so much guilt and despair about divorce that they give into every demand made by their wives or their attorney, no matter how ridiculous.
 If your wife filed first for divorce, it means she has been preparing to do it for a while and has a clear plan of what she wants to take with her from your marriage.
-While you may feel shell shocked, this is no time to surrender.
+While you may feel shell-shocked, this is no time to surrender.

-At Divorce Lawyers For Men, we are dedicated to helping men just like you.
-Good fathers and husbands blindsided by wives ready to end years of marriage and take whatever they can get.
+At Divorce Lawyers For Men, we’re dedicated to helping men just like you.
+Good fathers and husbands are blindsided by wives ready to end years of marriage and take whatever they can get.
 We have helped thousands of men and we can help you.

 Divorce cases are not decided by who files first.
 Still, the person who files first does gain a few advantages.
 It is important that you understand that by filing first, your wife has started a series of deadlines that you must meet.
 She has started out prepared with a plan.
-Now you need to play a little catch up.
+Now you need to play a little catch-up.
+Not using a lawyer?
+Check out our how-to videos on filling out divorce paperwork in Washington State by clicking here.

 By filing first, your wife has started the clock and set the process on her time table.
 She was able to take as much time as she needed to prepare her Petition and choose when to file it with the court.
 You don’t have the same luxury of time.
 Along with her Petition, you were also served a Summons.
 That document sets forth a deadline by which you must file a Response to Petition.
 If you want to argue any of the terms in her Petition, you must file your response on time.